jdnrz/Fall-Pomodoro/README.md

 - The timer will count down, and you can see the remaining time displayed in the center.

-- You can pause or reset the timer using the control buttons.
+- You can play, pause, and reset the timer using the control buttons.

 - When the timer reaches zero, a sound will play to alert you.